 If 2 or more children are covered by a child support order and one child is emancipated, the amount of the child support order is NOT automatically reduced.
 The parties must seek a modification of the court order to determine the new amount of support for the remaining child (ren).

 How child support obligations are enforced

-Below is a list of some of the enforcement tools that may be used for child support enforcement when Title IV-D support cases become delinquent:
+Below is a list of some of the enforcement tools that may be used for child support enforcement when child support cases become delinquent: